 Despite its global influence, Supreme remains very exclusive, with only 10 stores worldwide, 6 of which are in Japan.
 Thanks to its numerous collaborations, with brands such as Nike, the North Face, Comme des Garcons as well as artists like Richard Prince, John Baldessari, and Jeff Koons, the brand gathers thousands of devoted fans.
 They patiently queue in front of Supreme stores in order to get their hands on the coveted products during the brand’s weekly “drops”.
 The label also has a large online following, boasting an impressive community of users that discuss, buy, and resell Supreme product on SupTalk, a popular Facebook page for Europe’s Supreme fans, which has over 60,000 members.

 The brand does have a clear influence and play a crucial role in the constant renewal of streetwear culture, but how does it impact the Planet, People and Animals?
 How ethical is Supreme?

-Not at all unfortunately.
-Supreme does not provide sufficient information about reducing its impact, which is why it rates ‘Very Poor’ on Environmental Impact, Labour Conditions and Animal Welfare.
+Unfortunately, Supreme does not provide sufficient information about reducing its impact, which is why it rates “Very Poor” on environmental impact, labour conditions, and animal welfare.